 “Go ahead and play it,” Jensen instructed the person operating the system once again.

-As the segment was taken out of pause, they could see the baseball hat guy doubling back while Vic was trying to open his room.
+As the segment was taken out of pause, they could see the baseball hat guy doubling back while Vic was trying to open his door.
 Then a screech came.
 But it wasn’t from Vic they were seeing on the screen but Kimmy.
 She had covered her mouth but her screech was still audible.
 After Vic got zapped, the screen had blacked out.
 That also meant that someone had taken care of the security camera monitoring that particular spot of the hallway.
 The hotel manager quickly called the others to go check on it and find more clues.
-Though Cyndi had gone pale after realizing what might happened to Vic, she soon recovered and focused on the screen as Jensen continued to order the person at the computer to check around to see if there were any other traces of Vic afterward.
+Though Cyndi had gone pale after realizing what might happen to Vic, she soon recovered and focused on the screen as Jensen continued to order the person at the computer to check around to see if there were any other traces of Vic afterward.

 “Hey, he’s here!”
 Another person yelled out from across the room.

 The others scrambled across the room to look on the screen to which the other guy pointed out.
 They could see Vic climbing out from one of the vents.

 “Which level is that?”
 Jensen asked.

 Cyndi was already out of the door after learning the level number.
 They rushed down the stairs without caring for the elevators.

 “Vic!”
 Jensen called out and ran to him as Vic was making his way down the hall and brushing some debris off himself.

 Vic turned around to see Cyndi, Jensen, and Kimmy rushing toward him.
 He was glad to see Jensen but tensed up upon spotting Cyndi.